infection/site/src/guide/using-with-ci.md

 ## CLI options

-We like the idea of using Infection together with other code quality tools in your Continious Integration (CI) server.
+We like the idea of using Infection together with other code quality tools in your Continuous Integration (CI) server.

 For this purpose, there are two available options: